mi-ctr1/mi-ctr1/README.md

 # Hi, I'm MiShannon 👋

-I'm a non-traditional Software & AI engineering student in an accelerated B.S./M.S. program — researching, experimenting, and building intentionally.
+I'm a non-traditional Software Engineering student in an accelerated B.S./M.S.(AI Focus) program, researching, experimenting, and building intentionally.

 Ahead of my program I independently studied core concepts: IT fundamentals, scripting, Java, Python, and SQL database foundations.
 I didn't treat these concepts as boxes to check.
 I treated them as the first layer of something I'm